elastic/kibana/rfcs/text/0016_ols_phase_1.md

 Users with the `Saved Objects Management` privilege will be authorized to access private saved objects belonging to other users.
 Additionally, we will introduce a sub-feature privilege which will allow administrators to control which of their users with `Saved Objects Management` access are authorized to access these private objects.

+## 9.3 Behavior when security is disabled

+When security is disabled, `private` objects will still be accessible via the Saved Objects Client.